 Fees, Grants + Scholarships

 Currently, this non-fee paying initiative applies to EU nationals (some criteria in relation to residence, nationality and immigration status and course requirements may apply) on most Ordinary Degree and Honours Degree programmes.
 However, non-EU nationals are liable to pay fees.
-Full details are available from our Office of Academic and Student Affairs.
-Further information on tuition fees is available from the Citizens Information website at www.citizensinformation.ie/categories/education/third-level-education/
+Further information is available from the Citizens Information website at www.citizensinformation.ie/categories/education/third-level-education/

 Tax relief on fees

 Tax relief, at the standard rate of tax, may be available for tuition fees paid in respect of approved third level programmes.
 This only applies to programmes of a minimum duration of two years.